Last Updated on February 8, 2026

 My own teenage son is interested in the history of war so next time we are in London, the Imperial War Musuem is on our list.
 It’s a free military museum on war and conflict.
 Important galleries on World War 1, World War 2 and the Holocaust feature personal stories to bring the experience to life.
 Teens may also like to see the range of tanks and aircraft.
 There’s also a new section on the conflict in Ukraine.

-Eat and Shop at Camden Market
+Eat, Shop and Explore Camden Market

 If you teen loves shopping, especially from more independent shops and stalls – they will love Camden market.
 It has a unique and vibrant atmosphere.
 Packed with small shops, street food and eateries for lunch and dessert – it’s the perfect place to wander, shop and eat.
+Find out about the shops located at Camden market.

 Oxford Street – home to high street shops galore.
 Teenagers will love stores including Primark, Forever 21, Urban Outfitters, Nike Town, Adidas and JD Sports.

-Westfield, London – Westfields, London is the largest shopping mall in Europe and is ideal if you like all your shopping done under one roof.
+Westfield, London – is the largest shopping mall in Europe and is ideal if you like all your shopping done under one roof.
 Based in Stratford, East London it’s the best place to shop on a rainy day.

 Brick Lane Vintage Market – if your teenager loves vintage and sustainable fashion, Brick Lane Vintage market is situated in East London and is the place to go.
 In addition, try amazing street food at the Upmarket (Brick Lane Food Hall) on Sundays.
 Then partake in a round of Junkyard mini golf in Shoredtich (about 10 minutes walk away)